Jerkiller/Appunti-Esami-Azure-Ita/appunti-ai-102.md

   * max length and stop sequence - indicate the length of a possible answer and how to finish it
   * pre-post text: add text before after the model answer to allow user to continue the conversation or to take time 4 the model to think
 * nel playground si possono scrivere esempi di conversazioni. si parla di modello few-shots (zero-shots è chatGPT puro)
+* AzML - data - train model and deploy and use it
+* Cognitive Services
+  * Visual Perception
+    * Image Analysis - get cathegories, tags
+    * Video Analysis
+    * Image Classification
+    * Obj Detection
+    * Face Analysis
+    * OCR
+    * Forms recognizer
+ * Language
+    * Lang Understanding
+      * Answerting question
+      * Text analysis
+    * Translation
+ * Speech
+   * Hearing (speech to text)
+   * Speaking (text to speak)
+   * Speech translation
+   * Speaker recognition
+* Decision making
+   * Anomaly detection
+   * Content moderation (is text suitable for 18+)
+   * Content personalisation (cart suggestion)
+* Other
+   * Metrics adviser
+   * Immersive reader (pics, insights)
+   * Bot services - conversational interaction (mail, web chat, teams, oth)
+   * Cognitive search - data, index enriched, search against index
+* How to use cogn services? add instance of service in my subscription and I get my cognitive services resource (region)
+  * res = multiservice (single endpoint, single access credentials, standard pricing, no free) / or / single service
+  * training may require different resource (a cost for train, a cost for use)
+  * endpoint URI of a resource
+    * firewall to restrict some IPs or service endpoint (subnet) / private endpoint
+    * REST (any lang, max personalisation, more complex) / SDK (create a client (endpoint, credentials) and use it, much sinpler)
+  * 2 keys for key rotation (regeneration command rest) -> store key in KV (RBAC for service principal)
+  * some services use tokens
+  * cost - pay as you go - pay for transactions, how much do I use it?
+  * metrics / logs (audit, response, trace) - diagnostics settings -> log anal workspace (az monitor), event hub, ext system, storage
+  * on premise scenario
+    * sometimes necessary (cars, factories)
+    * provisioning of cognitive services as containers from mcr.microsoft.com docker registry
+    * 3 params required: Api key, billing URI, eula (must accept)
+    * some internet connectivities to report consumptions to billing endpoint

 ## 02. Integrate Open AI and apps